What Are the Elements for a Monopolization Claim under the Federal Antitrust Laws?

 What are the Relevant Markets?

-The first step is to define—the best you can—the relevant market.
+If you can’t demonstrate monopoly power directly, the first step is to define—the best you can—the relevant market.
 This inquiry is divided into two parts: (1) the relevant product or service market; and (2) the relevant geographic market.

 Essentially, what you are trying to do is figure out the area of effective competition for a particular product or service.
 That isn’t always easy, as some products are not perfect substitutes for each other, but do compete.
 So, for example, laptops and tablets are different products, sort of, and they fulfill similar but not identical purposes.
 If the price of one goes up, it probably has some effect on the demand for the other, but there are some people that will definitely buy a laptop and others that will take home a tablet (or have both, for different uses).